All Products

 Document Center

 Priority-based resource scheduling is provided by Alibaba Cloud to meet elasticity requirements in pod scheduling.
-During application release or scaling, you can configure a custom resource policy to schedule application pods to Alibaba Cloud Container Compute Service (ACS).
-This way, Elastic Compute Service (ECS) instances and ACS pods can be deployed in a colocated manner.
+During application deployment or scaling, you can configure a custom ResourcePolicy to schedule application pods across Elastic Compute Service (ECS) nodes and Alibaba Cloud Container Compute Service (ACS) pods, enabling hybrid scheduling based on cost and availability priorities.

 Important

-In kube-scheduler v1.x.x-aliyun-6.4 and later, the ignorePreviousPod parameter of a ResourcePolicy is set to False and the ignoreTerminatingPod parameter is set to True by default.
+In kube-scheduler v1.x.x-aliyun-6.4 and later, by default the ignorePreviousPod parameter of a ResourcePolicy is set to False and the ignoreTerminatingPod parameter is set to True.
 Existing ResourcePolicies that use the preceding parameters are not affected by this change or further updates.

 Limits